• Skip to primary navigation

 To make this vegan, you can use any neutral tasting oil.
 Mustard oil also works great in this recipe.

-You can also use ½ tbsp of store-bought ginger paste.
+You can also use ½ tablespoon of store-bought ginger paste.

 Add jaggery and tamarind after the pumpkin is cooked to get the proper balance of sweet and sour.